 What Does Light-Duty Work Restriction Mean?

 As mentioned, work restrictions may differ on a case-to-case basis.
-So what counts as “light duty” may also differ for each person.
-Some people can still do slight physical labor but others may not be able to make use of certain body parts anymore.
-But in general, light-duty tasks include:
+So, what counts as “light duty” may vary for each person.
+Some people can still do slight physical labor, but others may not be able to use certain body parts anymore.
+But in general, here are return to work restrictions examples:

 • office tasks